marybeshaw/skill-building-program/badges-in-development/css/master.md

 ## Goal

 - You have already completed the Apprentice and Journeyman levels of this category, to be sure you are properly prepared to mentor others as a master.
-- You have demonstrated that you have mentored & taught others how to improve their usage of JavaScript.
+- You have demonstrated that you have mentored & taught others how to improve their usage of CSS.
 - You have demonstrated that you have a master-level understanding and skill in the topic.
 - You have sought out and obtained newly relevant & advanced knowledge on the topic.
 - You have completed project work that furthers our discipline in the topic.